 A Couple of Special Situations

-The Combative Patient/Family
+The Combative Uncooperative Patient/Family

 You then look back to the patient/daughter and notice that the daughter is rapidly shoveling food from home into the patient’s mouth.
 You halt the discussion and say to the daughter, “You really shouldn’t be feeding your Mom.
-She has aspiration precautions and can choke on the food that you are giving her…” The daughter yells back, “How Dare YOU Tell Me How to Treat My Mom.
-She Has Not Eaten For Days And I Will Give Her What She Wants!!!!”
-The patient then begins to cry and the daughter gets right up into your face in a threatening way as if she is going to punch you in the face.
+She has aspiration precautions and can choke on the food that you are giving her…” The daughter yells back, “How Dare You Tell Me How to Treat My Mom.
+She Has Not Eaten For Days, And I Will Give Her What She Wants!!!!”
+The patient then begins to cry, and the daughter gets right up into your face threateningly as if she is going to punch you in the face.

 Second, you may want to reflect and say something like, “Sorry… I see you are upset.
 Why don’t I leave the room and get you someone that may know more about the situation and can help you out.”
 You can then temporarily step out of the room and recruit the help of the caring physician or the nurse around the corner.

-The Obtunded Patient
+The Obtunded Uncooperative Patient

 On interventional radiology rotations, this is a frequently encountered dilemma.
-You go upstairs to the floors and you begin to consent a patient and you realize as you are going through the motions that the patient doesn’t understand a word that you are saying.
+You go upstairs to the floors, and you begin to consent a patient.
+And, you realize as you are going through the motions that the patient doesn’t understand a word that you are saying.
 What do you do???

 First thing, check the charts.
-See if there is anything in the chart that confirms that the patient is not competent to make a decision.
+See if there is anything that confirms that the patient is not competent to make a decision.
 If not, what do you do?
-Make sure to think about whether or not the procedure/test is truly indicated emergently.
-The consent can certainly wait if it is not emergent.
+Make sure to think about whether the patient needs the procedure emergently.
+The consent can undoubtedly wait if it is not emergent.

-The uncooperative patient is usually “uncooperative” for good reason.
-As radiology residents, we are often not privy to all the information that may lead to the patient’s attitude or actions prior to or during a diagnostic or therapeutic radiology procedure.
+The uncooperative patient is usually “uncooperative” for a good reason.
+As radiology residents, we are often not privy to all the information that may lead to the patient’s attitude or actions before or during a diagnostic or therapeutic radiology procedure.
 Also, remember that you are not alone in making decisions for the patient.
 Always get help from other clinicians when needed.
 And, never make assumptions about the patient without getting the facts straight.
 Not following these guidelines can lead to patient care disasters!!!